dolap22223/DenateExample/README.md

 * To use the features provided by the denate online service, a user must be logged in, and if an account does not exist you can always sign up and login using your new credentials

 * Certain features are only available when a denate online service connection is established such as match, lobbies e.t.c.
-So its recommeded you always establish a denate connection regardless of the features being used, unless you would like to use a particular feature that doesnt require a connection.
+So its recommeded you always establish a denate connection regardless of the features being used.

 * Voice chat can only be well tested using multiple computers